cbig/zig4-compilation-scripts/README.md

 This stage is completely optional.

 You can test that Zonation works by running some of the runs used in the [Hunter Valley tutorial](https://github.com/cbig/zonation-tutorial).
 This is not a thorough test, but it will at least give you an overview on whether Zonationis working as intended.
-Tutorial data and setup files are fetched using [git](http://git-scm.com/) and run using [zrunner](https://github.com/cbig/zrunner).
+Tutorial data and setup files are fetched using [git](http://git-scm.com/) and run using [ztools](https://github.com/cbig/ztools).

-### 5. Install zrunner dependencies
+### 5. Install ztools dependencies

 First, install git: